afeld/personal-security/index.md

 ## Disclaimer

 This guide makes no guarantees that, even with following all steps of this guide, that your digital security/privacy will not be compromised.
-If you are a high-value target for hackers, such as:
+If you are a high-value target for hackers, law enforcement, or nation-states, such as:

 - An activist
 - A celebrity